noahehall/theBookOfNoah/databases/_arrangodb.md

 	- this shit is a javascript devs heaven
 	- in general read the top section first
 		- then find the examples/quickies below as they MAY contain more information
-			- i had duplicating shit, and sometimes its a waste of time finding the correct place to put something
+			- i hate duplicating shit, and sometimes its a waste of time finding the correct place to put something

 # best practices: my accepted best practices